-I’ve been wanting to share my chronic illness story with you since starting my blog.
+I’ve been wanting to share my chronic fatigue story with you since starting my blog.
 I’ve been surprised at my reluctance.
 It is a New Year, however, and something has aligned, helping me feel ready for a fresh start.
 Even so, writing my story has been more difficult than I expected.
 It’s made me feel more vulnerable.
 I’ve had to dip into the pain and bewilderment of those initial days when I had no idea what was happening.
 And when I was, blissfully, unaware of what was coming.
 I am grateful now.
 For all of it.
 For it has taken me to a better place than I knew existed.
 In this series I will tell you about my journey, including the insights and the epiphanies, both big and small.
 I would love to hear your stories too, however you may be able to share them, as this process unfolds.

 My First Symptoms Of Physical Exhaustion